algorandfoundation/docs/docs/feature-guides/offline_transactions.md

 # Unsigned Transaction File Operations
 Algorand SDK's and `goal` support writing and reading both signed and unsigned transactions to a file.
 Examples of these scenarios are shown in the following code snippets.

-Unsigned transactions require the transaction object to be created before to a file.
+Unsigned transactions require the transaction object to be created before writing to a file.

 ``` javascript tab="JavaScript"